pilastri/Blog/content/project/Vision-Picking/index.md

 http://www.dhl.com/content/dam/downloads/g0/logistics/case_studies/sc_vision-picking_flyer_en.pdf
 https://www.bastiansolutions.com/solutions/technology/supply-chain-software/augmented-reality-picking-wearable-technology
 https://www.lucasware.com/warehouse-vision-picking/

+Interested?
+Contact me or view this [video](wwww.youtube.com) on how to use Deep Learning to enhance your process of Picking.
 -->

 Maintaining steady productivity and meeting customer demands throughout the year is a growing challenge in the logistics industry, especially with the explosive growth of e-Commerce.
 Vision Picking is an innovative way to increase the agility of your supply chain by employing the latest Deep learning technology in your warehousing operations.